NBISweden/Earth-Biogenome-Project-pilot/README.md

 where:
-- `params.yml` is a YAML formatted file containing workflow parameters such as input paths to the data.
+- `params.yml` is a YAML formatted file containing workflow parameters such as input paths to the assembly specification, and settings for tools within the workflow.

     Example:

     ```yml
     input: 'assembly_spec.yml'
+    outdir: results
+    fastk: # Optional
+      kmer_size: 31 # default 31
+    genescopefk: # Optional
+      kmer_size: 31 # default 31
+    hifiasm: # Optional, default = no extra options
+      - "--opts A"
+      - "--opts B"
+    busco: # Optional, default: retrieved from GOAT
+      lineages: 'auto' # comma separated string of lineages or auto.
     ```

     Alternatively parameters can be provided on the